-- (a) (e) Corner lots shall have trees planted along both streets in accordance with the above requirements for each frontage, provided that trees are not planted within the 25 foot corner clearance zone (Section 25135.9) - (b) -and that tTrees are shall not be planted closer than ten (10) feet from any driveway. - (c) Trees shall not be planted within 35 feet of the intersection of the street curb lines.
-Distances from between trees and curbs and or sidewalks shall be: - 1. aAt least four (4)(4) feet for deciduous canopy and subcanopy deciduous trees. - 2.
-At least 5 feet for shrubs behind curbs with angled or perpendicular parking - (d) -If subcanopy trees are to be used as street trees for tight plantings areas and under utility lines, only use species/varieties which can be attractively pruned per city standards.
-No canopy deciduous tree shall be planted closer than fifteen (15) lateral feet from any overhead utility wire, or closer than ten (10) lateral feet from any fire hydrant, or closer than six (6) feet from any manhole.
-Once mature, trees shall be maintained to provide (a minimum ground clearance of fourteen (14) feet on the street side and ten (10) feet on the non-street side). - (e) No deciduous canopy tree, subcanopy tree or evergreen tree shall be planted closer than 15 lateral feet from any overhead utility wire, or closer than 10 lateral feet from any fire hydrant, catch basin or manhole.
+- (a) (c) Corner lots shall have trees planted along both streets in accordance with the above requirements for each frontage, provided that trees are not planted within the 25 foot corner clearance zone (Section 25135.9) - (b) and that tTrees are shall not be planted closer than ten (10) feet from any driveway. - (c) Trees shall not be planted within 35 feet of the intersection of the street curb lines.
+Distances from between trees and curbs and or sidewalks shall be at least four (4) feet for deciduous canopy deciduous trees.
+If subcanopy trees are to be used as street trees for tight plantings areas and under utility lines, only use species/varieties which can be attractively pruned per city standards No canopy deciduous tree shall be planted closer than fifteen (15) lateral feet from any overhead utility wire, or closer than ten (10) lateral feet from any fire hydrant, or closer than six (6) feet from any manhole.
+Once mature, trees shall be maintained to provide (a minimum ground clearance of fourteen (14) feet on the street side and ten (10) feet on the non-street side). - (d) No deciduous canopy tree, subcanopy tree or evergreen tree shall be planted closer than 15 lateral feet from any overhead utility wire, or closer than 10 lateral feet from any fire hydrant, catch basin or manhole.
 Effort should also be made to keep all trees at least 5 feet away from underground utility lines. - (d) Tree species.
 A diversity of tree species is to be used.
 Not more than twenty (20) percent of tree population shall be of one specific genus and not more than fifteen (15) percent shall be of a specific species if there are less than 200 trees being planted.
 Not more than fifteen (15) percent of the tree population shall be of one specific genus and not more than ten (10) percent of the trees shall be of a specific species if there are 200 or greater number of trees being planted.
 Variations from these percentages shall be at the discretion of the City Forester or Landscape Architect.
-(See Novi Street Tree List). - (3) (e)-Island and Boulevard Planting. - (a) -A mixture of shrubs, groundcover, perennials, and/or ornamental grasses, as well as canopy and sub-canopy trees, is to be provided. - (b) -Maintenance of such areas shall be the responsibility of the subdivision association.

-(c) (Refer to Section 2513 for corner clearance requirements in regards to boulevards.)
-At least seventy-five (75) percent 75% of the area shall be landscaped with a combination of canopy and subcanopy trees, shrubs, groundcovers, perennials, annuals, and/or bulbs.
+(See Novi Street Tree List). - (3) (e)-Island and Boulevard Planting. - (a) -A mixture of shrubs, groundcover, perennials, and ornamental grasses, as well as canopy and sub-canopy trees, is to be provided. - (b) -Maintenance of such areas shall be the responsibility of the subdivision association. - (c) (Refer to Section 2513 for corner clearance requirements in regards to boulevards.)
+At least seventy five (75) percent75% of the area shall be landscaped with a combination of canopy and subcanopy trees, shrubs, groundcovers, perennials, annuals, and/or bulbs.
 The remaining 25% of area can be lawn if desired.